KnowledgeLab/IC2S2_Datathon/README.md

 # IC2S2_Datathon

-Hi, Paticipants of #2022IC2S2Datathon, welcome to the Data repo.
+Hi, Paticipants of #2022IC2S2Datathon,

+welcome to our Data repo!
 We provide the following datasets for you to explore.For each dataset, we have a unique .md file to introduce its background, data structure, and terms of use, respectively.

 ## Meta Business Data: